GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Select 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
       - Delete all other copies of that same texture
       - This bug might eventually get fixed
+    - PLY exporter will include vertex colors as well as convert material color to vertex color providing the material has no texture
 - Buttons, where applicable:
   - `A` - animations
   - `E` - edges